 3 Roast the chicken: Preheat the oven to 375°F. Remove the chicken from the brine.
 Pat dry with paper towels.
 Sprinkle salt and pepper all over the chicken.

 Place the chicken on a rack, in a roasting pan, breast side up.
 Roast for about an hour, until the juices run clear from the thigh when pierced with a fork.
-(Thigh meat should have an internal temperature of 160°F before removing from oven.)
+(Thigh meat should have an internal temperature of 165°F when tested with a meat thermometer.)